Armenians in the Ottoman Empire: Role of Armenians in the Ottoman economy

 Certain elite Armenian families in the Ottoman Empire gained the trust of the Sultans and were able to achieve important positions in the Ottoman government and the Ottoman economy.
 Even though their numbers were small compared to the whole Ottoman Armenian population, this caused some resentment among Ottoman nationalists.
-The life of the rest of the common Armenians was a very difficult existence because they were treated as second class citizens.

-Those elite Armenians that did achieve great success were individuals such as Abraham Pasha, and Gabriel Noradunkyan who became secretary of State for Foreign Affairs.
-The Dadian family controlled the entire munitions industry in the Ottoman Empire.
+Those elite Armenians that did achieve great success were individuals such as Abraham Pasha, and Gabriel Noradunkyan who became Minister of Foreign Affairs.
+The Dadian family were granted a monopoly over gunpowder production, putting them in a key position in the munitions industry of the Ottoman Empire.
 Calouste Gulbenkian became one of the main advisors of the National Bank of Turkey and the Turkish Petroleum Corporation, which later became the Iraqi Oil Corporation.

-Historian A. Tchamkerten writes "Armenian achievements in the Empire was not only in trade, however.
+Historian A. Tchamkerten writes "Armenian achievements in the Empire were not only in trade, however.
 They were involved in almost all economic sectors and held the highest levels of responsibility.
 In the 19th century, various Armenian families became the Sultan's goldsmiths, Sultan's architects and took over the currency reserves and the reserves of gold and silver, including customs duty.
 Sixteen of the eighteen most important bankers in the Ottoman Empire were Armenian".

-(Calouste Sarkis Gulbenkian: The man and his work.
-Lisbon: Gulbenkian Foundation Press.2010) Ottoman Armenians were overrepresented in commerce.
+Ottoman Armenians were over-represented in commerce.
 As middleman minorities, despite the wealth of some Armenians, their overall political power was low, making them especially vulnerable.